The Average Wedding Catering Cost, Based on Data From Real Couples

 Catering Rentals

-Rentals like linens, cutlery sets, dishes, and service may bring the overall price of wedding catering up, so be sure to talk to your vendor about what their wedding catering packages include.
-Be sure to factor in the gratuity so you have a clear idea of how much your wedding catering will cost.
+Rentals like linens, cutlery sets and dishes may bring the overall price of wedding catering up.
+That's why you should talk to your vendor about their wedding catering packages (with prices) and what's included in each.
+Factor in the gratuity so you have a clear idea of how much your wedding catering will cost.

-How Has the Cost of Wedding Catering Changed Over the Years?
+How Much Have Typical Wedding Catering Costs Changed Over the Years?

 Up Next